In biology, it is an organism with complete or partial reproductive organs and produces gametes commonly associated with the male and female sexes.

-Intersex people are born with any of several variations in sexual characteristics, including chromosomes, gonads, sex hormones, or genitalia, which, according to the Office of the United Nations High Commissioner for Human Rights, “do not fit the typical definitions of bodies male or female ».
+Intersex people are born with several variations in sexual characteristics, including chromosomes, gonads, sex hormones, or genitalia, which, according to the Office of the United Nations High Commissioner for Human Rights, “do not fit the typical definitions of bodies male or female.»

-Such terms have fallen out of favor; in particular, the term “hermaphrodite” is considered misleading, stigmatizing and scientifically misleading.
+Such terms have fallen out of favor; in particular, “hermaphrodite” is considered misleading, stigmatizing, and scientifically dishonest.

 Society and culture

-The US legal case of MC v.
-Aaronson, promoted by intersex civil society organization with Southern Poverty Law Center, appeared in court in 2013.
+The U.S.U.S. legal case of MC v.
+Aaronson, promoted by the intersex civil society organization with Southern Poverty Law Center, appeared in Court in 2013.